KBNLresearch/forensicImagingResources/doc/tape-dds.md

 Steps:

-1. Insert a cleaning cartridge
+1. Insert a cleaning cartridge into the drive and wait for the clean to take place.
+The tape is ejected at the end.

 In order to avoid read errors, it is important to *not* continue reading tapes until the drive has been cleaned.